TrystanScottLambert/nessie_py/README.md

 in the terminal.

-### Installing nessie
+### Installing Nessie

-nessie can be easily installed using pip.
+Nessie can be easily installed using pip.

 ```sh
 pip install nessie_py